google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/enable-https-on-your-servers.markdown

 If you have many hostnames/subdomains, they'll each need to use the right certificate.

-**NOTE:** Many site operators have already completed Steps 1 and 2, but are using HTTPS for the sole purpose of redirecting clients back to HTTP.
+**NOTE:** Many site operators have already completed the steps we've covered, but are using HTTPS for the sole purpose of redirecting clients back to HTTP.
 If you are doing that, stop doing that now.
-See Step 3 to make sure HTTPS and HTTP work smoothly.
+See the next section to make sure HTTPS and HTTP work smoothly.

-**NOTE:** Ultimately you should redirect HTTP requests to HTTPS and use Strict Transport Security.
-This is not the right stage in the migration process to do that; see Steps 4 and 5.
+**NOTE:** Ultimately you should redirect HTTP requests to HTTPS and use HTTP Strict Transport Security (HSTS).
+This is not the right stage in the migration process to do that; see "Redirect HTTP To HTTPS" and "Turn On Strict Transport Security And Secure Cookies".

 Now, and throughout your site's lifetime, check your HTTPS configuration with [Qualys' handy SSL Server Test](https://www.ssllabs.com/ssltest/).
 Your site